 In addition, PPK Mining Equipment Pty Ltd has been named as a defendant in the Supreme Court of Queensland in relation to an incident involving a grader at the Moranbah North Mine operated by Anglo American.
 The incident resulted in the death of an Anglo American employee and alleged stress related disorders to another in 2019.
 In addition to PPKME, the claims have been lodged against the plaintiffs' then-employer Anglo American, as well as Diversified Mining Services the supplier of the grader.
-The claim is being managed by the Group's insurers and we have incurred and accounted for all related excesses.
-As such, we do not expect to incur any further financial or monetary loss in relation to this claim.
+The claim is being managed by the Group's insurers, with all related excesses recorded and incurred in prior reporting periods.
+As such, no further financial or monetary loss is expected in relation to this claim.